 The 35-year-old said it was a privilege to be shortlisted for the award.

-“It is an absolute honor to be named in the final three (and it is) the biggest highlight of my time as an apprentice,” said Mr Jan.
+“It is an absolute honour to be named in the final three (and it is) the biggest highlight of my time as an apprentice,” said Mr Jan.

 “Bendigo TAFE helped me get to where I am today by providing me with advanced knowledge and practical skills across a wide variety of plumbing applications.
 The teachers at Bendigo TAFE raise you up to fulfill your full potential and set you up to succeed in your industry.”